mvanbrab/water-level/doc/water-level-receiver-software.md

 - the volume as percentage in numerical form;
 - a LOW indicator, only written if the level is low.

--the decode values of the volume in liters, the volume as a percentage and the low indicator.

 ## LCD output

 LCD output consist of: